Skip to main content

 "Remember, in submitting this task, you are agreeing that this is your own work."

-• At this stage, course authors cannot set tasks to be conditional.
+• At this stage, course authors can't set tasks to be conditional.
 That is, if learners don't complete the declaration, they will still be able to submit assessed tasks.
 But, facilitators of the course will be able to quickly scan to see which learners have not completed the task and can remind them.

 Did this answer your question?